tuehellstern/presentations/slippage.md

 ---

-- What happens if we smear from the digital into the physical?
+- Aura happens when we glitch it.
+When we smear from the digital into the physical.

+--

+> Digital data does not contain its own interpretation...Glitch art is a refusal to submit to this intended interpretation [Manon & Temkin 2011](http://www.worldpicturejournal.com/WP_6/Manon.html)

 --